ChessMax/awesome-programming-languages/README.md

 - [Juvix](https://github.com/metastatedev/juvix) - A more elegant language for a more civilized age.
 Juvix synthesizes a high-level frontend syntax, dependent-linearly-typed core language, whole-program optimisation system, and backend-swappable execution model into a single unified stack for writing formally verifiable, efficiently executable smart contracts which can be deployed to a variety of distributed ledgers.
 # K:
 - [Kalaam](https://github.com/Kalaam-Programming-Language/Kalaam) - Kalaam is the first-ever programming language in Hindi and has all the basic functionalities of a modern programming language.
 From for loops to while loops and from functions to conditional statements.
+- [Keli](https://github.com/KeliLanguage/compiler) - Keli is a general purpose programming language where its semantics are mostly based on the pure functional programming model (as of Haskell's) which includes user-defined algebraic datatypes, case matching and higher-order functions, while its syntactic structure is strongly influenced by Smalltalk's message sending syntax, such as the unary, binary and keywords messages.
 - [Kit](https://github.com/kitlang/kit) - Kit is a programming language designed for creating concise, high performance cross-platform applications.
 Kit compiles to C, so it's highly portable; it can be used in addition to or as an alternative to C, and was designed with game development in mind.
 # L:
 # M: